Private Berlin Architecture Tour

 Our tour continues with stops at significant monuments of Berlin’s 20th-century past.
 The Holocaust Memorial, designed by Peter Eisenman, will provoke deep reflection on the city’s complex history.
 We’ll then explore the stark Plattenbau buildings from East Germany, which were designed to house the masses under socialist rule.
 We’ll visit one of the few surviving Nazi-era structures—the Former Air Force Ministry by Ernst Sagebiel—and discuss the impact of Nazi architecture on Berlin’s identity.

 Next, we’ll admire one of my favorite brutalist buildings, the Czech Embassy, and ponder its intriguing history.
 Alongside it, we’ll look at the North Korean Embassy, with its bizarre and curious backstory.
 From here, we’ll explore the modernized Potsdamer Platz, where glass and steel meet the old in spectacular form, such as the Sony Center by Helmut Jahn and the Esplanade Hotel—a beautiful blend of Belle Époque architecture and cutting-edge design.
+Oh - and there's a Renzo Piano!

 We’ll then head to Berlin’s Culture Forum, home to the Philharmonie and Chamber Music Hall by Hans Scharoun, and the Neue Nationalgalerie by Mies van der Rohe.
 These masterpieces of modernist architecture provide a perfect counterpoint to the Neue Sachlichkeit style seen in the Shellhouse from the 1920s.